-The best Chelsea restaurants have something for every craving, from some of the city’s best Italian restaurants to beautiful outdoor dining spots, world-class hotel restaurants to downhome meat-houses offering the best BBQ in NYC.
+The best Chelsea restaurants have something for every craving, from some of the city’s best Italian restaurants to beautiful outdoor dining spots, baking emporiums and the best seafood in NYC.
 Whether you’re after tapas or tacos, these are the best Chelsea restaurants in NYC.

 RECOMMENDED: Full guide to Chelsea, New York